keerthivasan-devflow/datastructure/binary-tree/theory.md

+## Trees

+- Used to represent hierarchial relationship (parent-child relationship).
+- Collection of nodes where each node connected with each other by edges.
+- If there are N'nodes in the tree, there will be definitely n-1 edges.
+  - If you add one more edge, then trees will form a cycle but trees cannot have cycles in fact.

 # Tree Terminologies

-1. Root Node
+1. Root Node - The topmost node of a tree, which has no parent.
-2. Edges - These edges are uni-directional only
+2. Edges | Link - These edges are uni-directional only
-3. Parent Node
+3. Parent Node - Immediate predecessor of any node.
-4. Children Node
+4. Children Node - Immediate successor of any node.
-5. Siblings Node
+5. Siblings Node - Nodes that shares the same parent.
-6. Leaf Node | External Node
+6. Leaf Node | External Node - A node that doesn't have any children node.
-7. Non-Leaf Node | Internal Node
+7. Non-Leaf Node | Internal Node - A node at least have one child.
-8. Subtree
-9. Path - A sequence of consecutive edges from root node to that node
+8. Path - A sequence of consecutive edges from source node to destination node.
-10. Degree of a node - No.of.children of that node
-11. Ancestor - any predecessor on the path from root to that node
+9. Ancestor - Any predecessor node on the path from root to that node.
-12. Descendant - any successor on the path from that node to leaf node
+10. Descendant - Any successor node on the path from that node to leaf node.
+11. Predecessor - Previous node
+12. Successor - Next node
-13. Predecessor
+13. Subtree

-14. Successor
+14. Degree of a node - Number of children of that node but the degree of leaf node will always be ZERO
+15. Degree of a tree - Maximum degree among all nodes.

-15. Level of a node -
+16. Level of a node - If a node is reached by traversing k edges from the root, then level of a node = K
+17. Level of a tree - Maximum level among all nodes.

-16. Height of a node - A path from that node to leaf node (but longest path will be considered)
+18. Height of a node - Number of edges from that node to leaf node (but longest path will be considered).
+19. Height of a tree - Number of edges from root node to leaf node (but longest path will be considered).
+20. Height of a leaf node - Always 0.

-17. Depth of a node - A path from root to that node but depth of the root node will always be ZERO
+21. Depth of a node - Number of edges from root to that node but depth of the root node will always be ZERO.

-- Level 0 nodes will have depth 0
-- Level 1 nodes will have depth 1
-- Level 2 nodes will have depth 2

-- **Level of a node === Depth of a node but Level of a node !== Height of a node**
-- **Level of a tree === Depth of a tree === Height of a tree**

-# Points to remember

-1. Trees cannot have cycles
-2. If there are N'nodes in the tree, there will be definitely n-1 edges

-1. Binary Tree
-2. Binary Search Tree
-3. AVL Tree
-4. Red Black Tree
-5. Splay Tree
-6. B-/B+ Tree
-7. Dijkstra Algorithm
-8. Bellman Ford Algorithm
-9. Floyd Warshall
-10. BFS and DFS
-11. Minimum Spanning Tree
-12. Prims Algorithm
-13. Kruskals Algorithm
+22. Depth of a tree - The maximum depth among all nodes.
+23. Depth of a root node - Always 0.